Smoked salmon pâté is perfect if you are looking for a seriously easy dish for lots of occasions.

 - Chives - these add an extra mild onion flavour.

-Rough chop the salmon, if not already in pieces and place it in a food processor bowl.
-Use a small bowl if you have it.
+Roughly chop the salmon, if not already in pieces, and place it in a food processor bowl.
+Use a small processor bowl if you have it.

 Melt the butter in a saucepan or place in a microwaveable bowl and heat for 1 minute on full power.